Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 1. Classic Photo Scavenger Hunt

-This is the scavenger hunt everyone can immediately grasp: teams receive a list of photo challenges (e.g., “find something shaped like your company logo” or “take a selfie with a stranger wearing a hat”) and must complete as many as possible.
-It’s easy to plan and delivers plenty of laughs.
+Teams receive a list of photo challenges—"find something shaped like your company logo" or "take a selfie with a stranger wearing a hat"—and complete as many as possible.
+It's straightforward to plan and delivers real laughs.

 Time required: 90–120 minutes